Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> It's the unknown we fear when we look upon death and darkness, nothing more.
+> We must not cease from exploration.
+And the end of all our exploring will be to arrive where we began and to know the place for the first time.

 <!-- QUOTE_END -->